 For students with a background in basic ceramics, this course provides opportunities for continued explorations in clay media and techniques.
 Wheel-throwing and hand building methods will be used in ceramic sculpture, tile making, stoneware pottery, and collaborative forms.
 Students develop ideas based on contemporary culture as well as traditional clay forms and methods.
 The sculpture process will include: pinch and coil building, extrusion and slab construction methods.
 Firing will take place primarily in an electric kiln, with opportunities to participate in group raku firings during the fall and spring.
 A materials fee applies for this course.

-The primary goal of this course is to teach students the foundation of good design skills and provide a glimpse of what it’s like to use those skills as a Graphic Designer.
-Students are introduced to Adobe software used by design professionals including Photoshop, Illustrator, and InDesign.
-We begin by learning basic design tools, elements of art, and principles of design.
-Students build from these design fundamentals throughout the year to create a wide variety of design products including logo designs, posters, book covers, business cards, vehicle wraps, magazine covers, product packaging and more!
+In this course students are introduced to foundations of good design skills with a glimpse into what it’s like to use those skills as a Graphic Designer.
+Students learn how to make digital art and marketing materials using Adobe apps such as Photoshop, Illustrator, and InDesign.
+We begin by learning basic design tools, the elements of art, and the principles of design.
+Students build from these design foundations throughout the year to create a wide variety of design products including logos, posters, social media posts, book covers, business cards, vehicle wraps, magazine covers, product packaging and more!
 Students are encouraged to evaluate their own work, the work of their peers, and the work of professionals.
-Assessment is based on class participation, review of complete assignments, peer feedback, and increasingly challenging work.
-At the completion of the course the students will select their best work for the spring art show.
+At the completion of the course students design and build food truck mockups for the end-of-year arts festival.
+A materials fee applies for this course.

-Art Portfolio Review is a class for the advanced art student interested in preparing a portfolio for college and scholarship applications.
-Students learn techniques of formatting art portfolios in a workshop environment with teacher-led tutorials and time in class and outside of class for producing their own portfolio.
-Students also have dedicated class time and work space for working on 10 personal art projects in their chosen medium.
-Students learn how to put together an art exhibit and will be required to produce a solo exhibit in the school year.
-Students will also walk away from this class with a finished art portfolio website and artist statement.
-This class is two trimesters.
-A studio fee of $50 is required.
+Art Portfolio Review is a class for the advanced art student interested in preparing an art portfolio for college and scholarship applications.
+Students learn techniques of formatting their art portfolio in a workshop environment with teacher-led tutorials and time in class and outside of class for producing their own body of work.
+Students have dedicated class time and work space to produce 10 personal art projects in their chosen medium.
+Students learn how to produce their own solo art exhibition during the school year.
+Students complete this class with a solid body of work, art portfolio website, and artist statement.
+A materials fee applies for this course.
 Instructor approval is required.

 There are generally no textbook expenses associated with Arts courses.
 However, expenses for supplies (paint, paper, toner, clay, photographic supplies) can vary depending on the course of study; students enrolled in arts classes will be assessed a materials and supplies fee.